Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 How to Get Around Copenhagen?

-Before diving into Copenhagen specifics, ensure you’re properly equipped to travel around with ease.
-Get the most bang for your buck while visiting the capital of Denmark with the Copenhagen Discover Card.
-This card unlocks unlimited public transportation in the entire capital region including Metro, bus, commuter-train (S-trains), regional train, local train, and harbor-bus rides (aka the ferries whirring by in the canals).
-This “capital region” includes travel to towns outside Copenhagen like Roskilde, Helsingør, Hillerød and more, empowering you with the flexibility to take day trips from the city center!
-Find a map of all 99 zones here — which includes transport to and from the airport.
+Ensure you’re equipped to travel around with ease and get the most bang for your buck with the Copenhagen Discover Card.
+Enjoy unlimited public transportation in the entire capital region including rides on the Metro, buses, regional, local, and S-trains, and harbor-buses—the canal ferries whirring by.
+This capital region includes towns outside Copenhagen like Roskilde, Helsingør, Hillerød and more, empowering you with the flexibility to take day trips from the city center!
+Find a map of all 99 zones here — including transport to and from the airport.

 Pro Tip:

 Train stations are typically above ground with commuter, regional, and local trains passing through.
-The Metro is an underground subway —if transit directions include an “M” line (like M3 for example), find an entrance with a big red M on it and head underground.
-Don’t wander cluelessly looking for an “M3” train in the station like I did!
+The Metro is an underground subway; if transit directions include an “M” line—like M3 for example—don’t cluelessly look for the “M3” train in the station like I did!

-If you have time-bound activities to attend to, note that out of all the public transport options I found the bus system to be the least reliable.
-With bus line 26 in particular, there were a few instances where I waited outside for 20+ minutes to no avail, when according to the schedule three buses should’ve already come by.
-At that point I took matters into my own hands and walked, but should you need to get somewhere quickly I recommend the Metro, train, and ferry route options over the bus.
+If you have time-sensitive activities to attend to, I found the bus system to be the least reliable out of all the public transit options.
+With bus 26 in particular, there were a few instances where I waited outside for 20+ minutes to no avail, when according to the schedule three buses should’ve driven by.
+At that point I took matters into my own hands and walked, but if you need to get somewhere quickly I recommend the Metro, train, and ferry over the bus.

 How Many Days Should You Spend in Copenhagen?